-April Alvarez serves as Coordinator for the School of Letters.
+April Alvarez is the Administrator for the School of Letters.
 She worked previously in Sewanee's Alumni Office.
-A native of North Carolina, she holds a BA in English and Journalism from UNC-Chapel Hill.
-April is currently enrolled in the School of Letters.
+A native of North Carolina, she holds a BA in English and Journalism from The University of North Carolina at Chapel Hill.
+April received her MFA in 2015 from the School of Letters.

 April serves on the creative council of Rivendell Writers' Colony.
 She worked for the National Geographic Society before moving to Sewanee, where she lives with her husband, photographer Stephen Alvarez, and two children.
 Photo: Mary Stafford